cleverplatypus/apihive-core/docs/guide/core-concepts.md

 Typically controllers in a MVC application consume services, in this case by calling endpoints on a APIHive API and modifying the application state (Models).

-Controllers shouln't be aware of what the DTOs look like as they should only deal with the data as modeled by the front-end application.
+Controllers shouldn't be aware of what the DTOs look like as they should only deal with the data as modeled by the front-end application.

 That being said...